ibm-cloud-docs/vpc/bare_metal_server_connect.md

 ### Accessing the ESXi web client
 {: #login-esxi-client}

-1. After you completed the previous steps, you can now access the ESXi web client by entering the floating IP in the address bar of your browser.
+1. After you complete the previous steps, you can now access the ESXi web client by entering the floating IP in the address bar of your browser.
 2. In the login window, enter the account name and password that you previously retrieved.

 ## Notes on the console service